ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 One interesting direction (suggested by Tracy Teal) is to think about ways that granting programs could separate funding for the community/maintenance parts of a project from the research parts.
 For example, communities could be awarded grants to hire community liaisons who are somewhat self-directed.
+Alternatively, institutes like the `Software Sustainability Institute
+<http://www.software.ac.uk/>`__ could provide personnel through a
+granting program.

 More generally, project structure starts to matter a lot more once you explicitly have the community involved.
 In retrospect, a lot of my